alexei-matveev/gtypist/lessons/c.typ

 T:			Learning punctuation
  :
  :The period/full stop is below the forth finger on the right hand.
-Note that the end :of a sentence should be followed by two spaces; in abbreviations, it is followed by :one space.
+Note that :the end of a sentence should be followed by two spaces; in abbreviations, it is :followed by one space.
  :
  :The comma is below the third finger on the right hand.
  :
- :The fourth finger of the right hand and the left SHIFT key should be used to type a :question point/mark.
+ :The fourth finger of the right hand and the left SHIFT key should be used to :type a question point/mark.

 I:(1)
 *:_C_R_C15_1